ssfsx17/sky-islands/readable.md

 #### Rating 10

-**Armor-Piercing Shot** - 10 energy - Do a ranged weapon attack, ignoring the target's Physical Armor.
+**Armor-Piercing Shot** - 10 energy - Do a ranged weapon attack, ignoring the target’s Physical Armor.
 Its damage type is changed to be of the linked element.

 **High-Power Shot** - 10 energy - Do a ranged weapon attack, adding your